YutaUtah/ModuleAnalyzer/README.md

 ### About the Program

-`PyStatsApp` is a command line interface that analyzes Python packages and modules.
+`PyStatsApp` is a package that analyzes Python packages and modules.
-When this script is done with analyzing, it will generate the statistics of each script.
+When this script is done with analyzing, it will generate the statistics of each script in a designated markdown file.

 ### Additional Features from the previous project-2